 GregorianCalendar cal = new GregorianCalendar();

-if (receivedOn.before(cal.getTime())) {
+calif (receivedOn.before(cal.getTime())) {

-msg.setFlag(Flags.Flag.DELETED, true);
+.setFlag(Flags.Flag.DELETED, true);

 }